FireWeather/GRIBsherpa/README.md

 The project uses python, postgres, shell, Vagrant, psycopg2 and a host of other open source libraries such as [PyGrib](http://code.google.com/p/pygrib/).
 Contributions to this project are welcome.
 Any questions regarding the project contact Matt Pate (mattpate at gmail.com) or Dan Catalano (daniel.w.catalano at gmail.com).

 ##Installation
 The application framework is currently installed on a virtual machine (VM) which acts as the development environment through the use of [Vagrant](http://www.vagrantup.com).
 There are only two requirements for the host machine to get started developing: 1) VirtualBox (4.2.16) and 2) Vagrant (1.2.4 -> up).
 This project can be developed on any OS so long as the two requirements are met.
-TO get started:
+To get started:

     git clone https://github.com/FireWeather/GRIBsherpa.git